Gui-Ferraz/nodejs_alura_backend/notes.md

+This document contains the most important notes I recorded during the project development.

 # Node.js

-Run command: `node app.js`
+Execute Node.js programs with: `node example.js`.

-Note: Power Shell limits executions for some commands for security.
-Run `npm` commands in other terminal (like cmd).
+Note: Power Shell restricts the execution of certains commands for security reasons.
+Consider running the `npm` command in a different terminal, such as Command Prompt (cmd).

-## Initialize Node.js project:
-`npm init es6 -y`
+Run `npm init es6 -y` to initialize a Node.js project.

-## Libraries and tools prom NPM (Node Package Manager)
+## Libraries and tools from NPM (Node Package Manager)

 Use `npm install` to install all dependencies for a Node.js project.